 (Too bad there wasn’t some “Celebrity Jeopardy” Trebek parody action for the Senators at the NHL Draft, SNL-style.
 OK, maybe I’m getting greedy.)

 In between those picks, the Red Wings selected Lucas Raymond fourth overall.

-Senators select Stuetzle at No. 3, Jake Sanderson at No. 5
+Senators select Stutzle at No. 3, Jake Sanderson at No. 5

-Stuetzle, 18, continues the trend of German-born players becoming high draft picks.
+Stutzle, 18, continues the trend of German-born players becoming high draft picks.
 The speedy forward shot up the ranks thanks to his excellent skating, with some wondering if he should go second overall.
-That said, there are some questions about Stuetzle’s overall game, at least compared to the cream of the 2020 NHL Draft crop.
-With two high-end picks available, the Senators clearly decided that they could roll the dice that other factors will catch up to Stuetzle’s skating.
+That said, there are some questions about Stutzle’s overall game, at least compared to the cream of the 2020 NHL Draft crop.
+With two high-end picks available, the Senators clearly decided that they could roll the dice that other factors will catch up to Stutzle’s skating.